-The Majestic Line specializes in small-boat cruises in Argyll, Western Scotland and the Hebridean isles, using two converted fishing boats and one brand-new purpose-built cruise yacht.
+The Majestic Line specializes in small-boat cruises in Argyll, Western Scotland and the Hebridean isles, using two converted fishing boats and two custom-designed steel hulled gentleman’s motor yachts.
 While there is an outlined itinerary for every departure, the exact coastal and island calls and their sequence are dependent on the fickle Scottish weather.
 As the boats carry 11 and 12 passengers only, a cruise is very much a shared experience in close quarters.
 Every cruise has two single cabins offered and the booking chart shows availability.

 If you ever wanted to explore Scotland’s coast line and the highly varied Hebridean Islands without fussing over ferry schedules for your rented car or resorting to a confining bus tour with too many others, HERE’s your answer, a local firm with a trio, soon to be a quartet, of wee ships.

 GLEN MASSAN (built 1975 & converted 2005 & 11 passengers); GLEN TARSAN (b.
 1975 & converted 2007 & 11p); GLEN ETIVE (b.
 2016 & 12p); and GLEN SHIEL (b.
 2019 & 12p).

 Three decks and no elevator.

 Primarily from Great Britain, ages 50 and up.
 Children under 12 not accepted unless part of a charter.

 $$$ Very pricey

 GLEN MASSAN and GLEN TARSAN offer short-break 3-night and longer 6-night cruises and GLEN ETIVE 6- and 10-night cruises from Western Scotland to lochs and town landings in Argyll and trips out to the Inner and Outer Hebrides.
 In all, 14 different itineraries are offered with departures from April to October.